Colloquies

 Colloquies (Latin title Colloquia familiaria) is one of the many works of the "Prince of Christian Humanists", Desiderius Erasmus.
-Published in 1518, the pages "...held up contemporary religious practices for examination in a more serious but still pervasively ironic tone".
-Christian Humanists viewed Erasmus as their leader in the early 16th century.
-Erasmus' works had greater meaning to those learned few who had a larger knowledge of Latin and Greek.
+First published in 1518 as Latin dialogues for schoolboy exercises, the work expanded over the following decades with witty but more serious and controversial content.
+Among other things, the pages "...held up contemporary religious practices for examination in a more serious but still pervasively ironic tone".

+Colloquium in Latin means a conversation or discussion.